kodemore/chocs-cache/README.md

 ## ETag based cache

-To make use of etags simply return etag header in the response, like in the example below:
+To make use of e-tags simply return the e-tag header in the response, like in the example below:

 ```python
 import chocs